-I greatly appreciate the step you have taken to increase the College’s preparedness for the threat of hurricanes.
+I am very appreciative of the great steps forward you have taken to increase the College’s preparedness for the threat of hurricanes.
 At the same time, the serious difficulties at Tulane, Loyola, Xavier and other schools in the aftermath of Katrina, along with Texas A & M at Galveston and others in the wake of Ike, and more recently, the risk and damage along the eastern seaboard due to Sandy, underscore the vital importance of every faculty member having a plan to continue delivering Autumn Term and Fall semester courses should a hurricane require evacuation and prolonged closure of the campus.

 To assist in this task, the attached document, Hurricane Preparedness and the Academic Program, outlines expectations for faculty in preparing and continuing to deliver their Autumn Term and Fall semester courses.
 I recommend that you save the document as a guide.

-In addition I urge Collegial Chairs and Discipline Coordinators to share this document with their adjunct and newly hired faculty and then follow up with them individually.
+In addition I urge Discipline Coordinators to share this document with their adjunct and newly hired faculty and then follow up with them individually.

 Also at this time, I ask Collegial Chairs to update and distribute to their faculty the collegium’s Individual Responsibility Checklist that outlines the tasks every faculty member is expected to follow to secure their offices before leaving for the entire summer or an extended period of time, or in the event of a hurricane or other emergency.

 You have my great appreciation for taking these measures.
-They are all in our best interest.
+They are all in our interest.

 Dean of Faculty and Vice-President for Academic Affairs